jschm42/talkforgeai/README.md

 - Image interpretation, initially supported by Huggingface models.
 - Reading and evaluating web links.
 - Upload of files to be interpreted by the AI (PDF, TXT, etc.)
-- Support for DALL-E 3 (as soon as API will be available)
 - Memory feature to store critical information in the database and retrieve it as needed, allowing for the persistence of information beyond the maximum token limit.
 - Function support for tasks such as sending emails, querying calendar data, etc.